NSA ends controversial collection of Americans’ emails that mention foreign targets

 Watch how Elon Musk’s Boring Company tunnels will move cars faster

 Privacy advocates are finally getting (a little bit) of what they want.
-Friday, the New York Times reported that the NSA will end its practice of collecting texts and emails by Americans citizens sent or received by individuals abroad that mention foreign surveillance targets.
+Friday, The New York Times reported that the NSA will end its practice of collecting texts and emails by American citizens sent or received by individuals abroad that mention foreign surveillance targets.

 The shift away from this particularly troublesome form of collection is an effort by the NSA to comply with the privacy rules set out by the Foreign Intelligence Surveillance Court.
 Because of the way internet providers bundled this raw surveillance data, an intercepted message mentioning a foreign target could result in an unlawful form of bulk collection on American citizens communicating domestically.